The Fly II: Plot

 As he works on the Telepods, Martin befriends an employee, Beth Logan.
 Beth invites Martin to a party at the specimens division, where he learns that the mutated dog is still kept alive and studied.
 Thinking Beth is aware of the dog's imprisonment, Martin argues with her, leaves the party, and goes to the animal's holding pen.
-The deformed dog, in terrible pain, still remembers Martin (recognizing him despite his growth), and he tearfully euthanizes it with chloroform.
-Martin reconciles with Beth and arrives at his father's "eureka" moment when he realizes the Telepods' computer need to be creative to analyze living flesh.
+The deformed dog, in terrible pain, still remembers Martin, and he tearfully euthanizes it with chloroform.
+Martin reconciles with Beth and arrives at his father's revelation and realizes the Telepods' computer needs to analyze living flesh.
 Martin shows Beth his perfected Telepods by teleporting a kitten without harm.
 They become lovers, but Martin shows signs of his eventual mutation into a human-fly hybrid.
 Martin devises a potential cure for his condition, which involves swapping out his mutated genes for healthy human genes.
 Martin shelves this idea when he realizes the other person would be subject to a grotesque genetic disfigurement.

 Eventually, Martin learns that Bartok has hidden cameras in his bungalow.
 Martin breaks into Bartok's records room, where he learns of his father's true fate.
 Bartok confronts Martin and explains that he is aware of and has been waiting for his inevitable mutation.
 Bartok reveals his plan to use Martin's body and the Telepods' potential for genetic manipulation for profit.
 Martin's insect genes fully awaken and his transformation into a human-insect hybrid begins, and he escapes from Bartok Industries.
 Bartok is unable to use the Telepods, as they are locked by a password.
 Martin also installed a computer virus which will erase the Telepods' programming if the wrong password is entered.
 Bartok orders a search for Martin.